Cynthia Peretti

 Cynthia Peretti (June 2, 1948 – May 8, 2009) was an American professional wrestler and trainer, better known by her ring name Princess Jasmine.

 Professional wrestling career

 In 1968, Peretti was trained by professional wrestlers Prince Pullins and Dick the Bruiser.
-Under the ring name Princess Jasmine, she wrestled primarily in the midwest region of the United States, but also competed in the southeast, Canada, Japan, the Philippines, the Caribbean, Africa, Korea, and the Middle East throughout the 1970s and 1980s.
+Under the ring name "Princess Jasmine", she wrestled primarily in the midwest region of the United States, but also competed in the southeast, Canada, Japan, the Philippines, the Caribbean, Africa, Korea, and the Middle East throughout the 1970s and 1980s.

-Gorgeous Ladies of Wrestling

 Peretti was a trainer for David McLane's Gorgeous Ladies of Wrestling promotion.
-She appeared as an on-screen character during the promotion's first set of television tapings, where she competed under the ring name Pepper and worked as the tag team partner of Salt (portrayed by Charli "Golden Cat" Haynes).
+She appeared as an on-screen character during the promotion's first set of television tapings, where she competed under the ring name "Pepper" and worked as the tag team partner of Salt (portrayed by Charli "Golden Cat" Haynes).